check-leak/check-leak/README.md

 ## Basic API

-Everything will need is part of io.github.checkleak.core.CheckLeak.
+Everything you  need is part of io.github.checkleak.core.CheckLeak.

 The most commonly used method is checkLeak.getAllObjects() where you can use JUnit Assertions to validate if they are still around as expected or not.